 As mentioned at the beginning of the present chapter, the preliminary findings of the desk research of the project were presented to an International Stakeholder Board, during the First Expert Meeting, which took place on the 26th of November 2021.
-The Board, composed of both employers' and employees' representatives presented their point of view regarding the topics of our project, at the same time providing significant insights on the realities of the countries in which they operate.
+A latest version of the research was instead presented during the Second Expert Meeting, which took place on April 29, 2022.
+During both occasions, the Board, composed of both employers' and employees' representatives, presented their point of view regarding the topics of our project, at the same time providing significant insights on the realities of the countries in which they operate.

-&lt;sup>51 Financial resources available to firms and managed by specific entities composed by employers' and employees' representative associations.
+56 Financial resources available to firms and managed by specific entities composed by employers' and employees' representative associations.